I've been charged unexpectedly, what next?

 If you believe you have been charged for a phone-paid service and are entitled to a refund, talk to the service provider who charged you in the first instance.
 Ask them for proof of purchase, message logs, promotional material or anything else that will show what service you used and paid for.

-If after speaking to the service provider you’re still unhappy with the outcome, speak to your mobile network provider who may be able to look into this for you or report your issue to us.
+If after speaking to the service provider you’re still unhappy with the outcome, speak to your phone network provider who may be able to look into this for you or report your issue to us.

 Can’t the PSA help me get a refund?